 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02") which establishes new accounting and disclosure requirements for leases.
 ASU No. 2016-02 requires recognition in the statement of operations of a single lease cost, calculated so that the cost of the lease is allocated over the lease term, generally on a straight-line basis.
 ASU 2016-02 requires classification of all cash payments within operating activities in the statement of cash flows.
 Disclosures are required to provide the amount, timing and uncertainty of cash flows arising from leases.
 We will adopt the provisions of ASU 2016-02 in the quarter beginning January 1, 2022, using the modified retrospective approach and will record right of use assets and lease liabilities on its consolidated balance sheet for the leases with terms in excess of one year.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements, with certain practical expedients available.
-We adopted this standard on January 1, 2022.
+At the date of adoption on January 1, 2022, this guidance had no impact to our consolidated financial statements.

-We do not believe that any other recently issued but not yet effective accounting pronouncements will have a material effect on the accompanying consolidated financial statements.
+We do not believe that any other recently issued but not yet effective accounting pronouncements are expected to have a material effect on our consolidated financial statements.